bunsen32/typed-url-routing/README.md

  * It all works at compile time.
 You don’t need to run a program to generate code or anything like that.
 Just include the assembly in your project and start using it.
  * You will write less code.

-I’ve used it so far in one commercial web project (small intranet system for an energy supplier).
-It’s already reached the stage where I’d much rather use it than the built-in, dynamically-typed MVC routing system.
+I’ve used it so far in a couple of commercial web projects (one small intranet system for an energy supplier; and part of a business-to-business logistics website).
+It’s reached the stage where it’s much more comfortable to use than the built-in, dynamically-typed, MVC routing system.

 Here’s the original blog post which explains the project:
 > https://dysphoria.net/2013/03/14/strongly-typed-action-references-in-microsoft-mvc4/